meteorites from Mars

 From Mars to Earth

 In The War of the Worlds, H. G. Wells imagines the Martians firing their invading ships Earthward out of a great cannon (much like the Columbiad of Jules Verne's lunar classic).
 But could a natural collision similarly have blasted pieces of Mars into space?
 Photos of the martian surface taken by the Viking orbiters revealed scores of craters that are obviously the result of oblique impacts.
-One of these is a crater measuring 14 by 31 km, located at the southern approaches to a volcano known as Ceraunius Tholus, about 950 km west of the Viking 1 landing site.
+One of these is a crater measuring 14 by 31 kilometers, located at the southern approaches to a volcano known as Ceraunius Tholus, about 950 kilometers west of the Viking 1 landing site.
 Conceivably, some of the lava that flowed out of this volcano, 1.3 billion years ago, cooled to form the basalt contained within EETA 79001, although a number of other craters have also been identified as possible sources of the rock.

 The mechanics of how SNC meteorites might have been ejected were first investigated in detail in the early 1980s by Laurence Nyquist at the Johnson Space Center in Houston.
-A large object striking Mars at 35,000 kilometers per hour could, he showed, hurl material from the surface at a speed in excess of the 18,000-kilometers per hour martian escape velocity.
+A large object striking Mars at 35,000 kilometers per hour could, he showed, hurl material from the surface at a speed in excess of the 18,000 kilometers per hour martian escape velocity.
 In fact, his calculations revealed, the escape velocity would be easily surpassed if heat from the impact vaporized permafrost below the martian surface and so gave rise to a massive gas explosion.
 These conclusions were confirmed by the work of John O'Keefe and Thomas Ahrens at the California Institute of Technology in 19861 (see ballistic panspermia).